Tips in Training...

 There are many ways you can show your dog you're the alpha, but we cant say it better than the famous expert Cesar Milan.
-We recommend reading his book, Cesar's Way to get a good foundation on how to be a successful pack leader.
+We recommend reading his books, Cesar's Way and How tor Raise the Perfect Dog, to get a good foundation on how to be a successful pack leader.
 We feel that it is so beneficial for all dog owners!

 This Serious Stuff...

 Here at Northern California Pomskies we take training very seriously.
 An untrained dog that misbehaves is not the fulfilling companion you always dreamed of, in fact it is dangerous to the dog as that is how many of our canine friends end up in shelters.

 IT IS NOT THE DOG'S FAULT!
 Our dogs cannot know what we expect from them if we do not teach them.
 And as smart as dogs are, they will not just pick up on what's right and what's wrong.